sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 You can link multiple instances of OpenRemote (as Edge Gateways) to a single Central instance of OpenRemote.
 To do that you use the `Manager Interconnect` on the Edge Gateway instance and fill in `Hostname`, `Realm` (of the host), `Client ID` and `Client Secret`.
 On the Central instance you create an `Gateway Asset`, which generates the Client ID and Secret.
 See the [Edge Gateway documentation](https://github.com/openremote/openremote/wiki/User-Guide%3A-Edge-Gateway) for details.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Interconnect%20(2).png)
 _Figure 11.
 Several OpenRemote instances can be interconnected, e.g. connecting multiple instances on edge gateways to one central cloud hosted instance.
-The Manager Interconnect page, used at the edge instances creates the keys (left) which are used on the central instance by adding Edge gateway Assets (right)._
+The Manager Interconnect page, used at the edge instances (left) uses the keys which are created on the central instance by adding Edge gateway Assets (right)._

 ## Languages